The subtle art of dressing a sofa… made simple

 Start with subtle over safe

 Unsure what your interiors ‘personality’ is?
-Take a gradual approach.
-“If you’re not that confident with colour and your sofa is a muted shade of grey, then think about a mix of darker and lighter neutrals,” advises Nicola.
-That means all manner of shades from charcoal to oyster and, unexpectedly, pink.
-“We’ve seen a big resurgence in pinks, it’s almost like a new neutral,” explains Nicola.
-And not only does pink look arresting with grey, it’s also perfect when paired with navy blue.
+Take a gradual approach with a mix of darker and lighter neutrals, which means all manner of shades from charcoal to oyster and, unexpectedly, pink.
+‘We’ve seen a big resurgence in pink, with blush almost like a new neutral,’ says Nicola.

 The more the merrier

 When it comes to clashing prints and patterns, the best news is that there aren’t any rules.
 ‘We’re focusing on rich blues and greens,’ reveals Nicola, ‘which you can mix in with warmer neutrals and softer tones and then inject some exciting bright pinks and oranges.
 As a nation, we’re embracing colour and pattern, which is really exciting.’